 The waterways of East Gippsland support significant ecological, social and cultural values.
 Fresh water is critical to the productivity of the region and our aquatic habitats support a large number of threatened species that depend on these ecosystems.

 The rivers of East Gippsland rise in the Great Dividing Range, and flow generally south to discharge into Bass Strait.
-Rivers in the east through smaller estuaries and inlets to discharge directly to the sea, whilst the tributaries of the Gippsland Lakes discharge to lake King, before water flows to the sea through Lakes Entrance.
+Rivers in the east flow through smaller estuaries and inlets to discharge directly to the sea, whilst the Mitchell and Tambo Rivers discharge to the Gippsland Lakes, before water flows to the sea through Lakes Entrance.

-Many of the wetlands within the region are associated with the alpine areas and coastal wetlands (see coastal theme).
-There are a small number of freshwater floodplain inland wetlands, including Macleod Morass, which is part of the Gippsland Lakes Ramsar Site.
+Wetlands within the region occur in alpine areas, along the coast (see coastal theme), and there are a small number of floodplain wetlands, including Macleod Morass, which is part of the Gippsland Lakes Ramsar Site.

 Fertile lower floodplains, including the Mitchell River in particular, are utilised for agriculture including irrigated horticulture operations.